adurivault/FBMessage/UPDATE.md

 ## Upload your own file

 Added a button so that the user can upload their file directly though the web interface.
+Updated the demo file to make it even more anonymous

 ## Scrolling filters